 SK conducts "happy management" based on its human-centered management philosophy, following the principles of SKMS.
 We strive for the happiness of all stakeholders, including employees, business partners, customers, and local communities.
 Recognizing that sustainable happiness cannot be attained alone, we aspire to create happy changes through participation by all.
-In the future, SK will continue our amazing journey toward a happier tomorrow by
+In the future, SK will continue our amazing journey toward a happier tomorrow by fostering the values that promote happiness.

-CREATING A HAPPY WORKPLACE
+01. CREATING A HAPPY WORKPLACE